Hanifi Rohingya script

 The Hanifi Rohingya script is a unified script for the Rohingya language.
-Rohingya was first written in the 19th century with a version of the Perso-Arabic script.
-In 1975, an orthographic Arabic script was developed, based on the Urdu alphabet.
+Rohingya today is written in three scripts, Hanifi, Arabic (Rohingya Fonna), and Latin (Rohingyalish).
+The Rohingya language was first written in the 19th century with a version of the Perso-Arabic script.
+In 1975, an orthographic Arabic script was developed and approved by the community leaders, based on the Urdu alphabet but with unique innovations to make the script suitable to Rohingya.

-In the 1980s, Mohammad Hanif and his colleagues created the suitable phonetic script based on Arabic letters; it has been compared to the N’ko script.
-The script also includes a set of decimal numbers.
+In the 1980s, Mohammad Hanif and his colleagues created a suitable phonetic script based on the Arabic alphabet; it has been compared to the N’ko script.

+This script, unlike the Arabic script, is alphabetical, meaning that all vowels are independent letters, as opposed to diacritics as is the case in Arabic.
+However, vowels cannot stand on their own and always need to be connected to a consonant similar to diacritics.
+Therefore, diphthongs cannot be written as vowel-vowel combination even though typographically this is possible.
+Tone markers are shown as diacritics in Hanifi script.
+It is written from right to left, following the direction of the Arabic script.